Amateur Photographer verdict

 Other options here include switching on AI Photography (where settings are tweaked automatically to match the scene), enabling a flash, enabling different digital filters and switching on Moving Photos.
 A more extensive group of settings can be found by tapping on a cog icon, giving you options to change things like aspect ratio, switch on a grid and a level and so on.

-In this mode, you’ll find that “Night” is automatically activated should low light levels be detected, while “Super Macro” will also engage if you get close to a subject (at which point, the app will switch to using the super wide camera).
+In this mode, you’ll find that “Night” is automatically activated when low light levels are detected, while “Super Macro” will engage if you get close to a subject (at which point, the app will switch to using the super wide camera).

 Along the bottom of the screen, there’s a host of other shooting options.
 These include Portrait mode for photographing human subjects with a shallow depth of field, a selectable Night mode, and an Aperture mode which gives you the option to create shallow depth of field effects with any subject.